Ishwarya-26/C2C-Ecommerce-Store-Analysis/README.md

 The dataset contains sales, product listings, transactions, and engagement metrics within the e-commerce fashion store.

 ## Project Objectives
-1. What are the top 10 countries with the highest number of buyers and sellers combined on the ecommerce platform?
+1. Which are the top 10 countries with the highest number of buyers and sellers combined?

-2. Which countries and genders are the most engaged with the ecommerce platform in terms of liking and listing products?
+2. Which 10 countries have the highest average social engagement in terms of followers and follows?2

-3. Which countries have users who have made transactions on the ecommerce platform and also have the Android app installed?
+3. What are the top 10 countries with users who have made transactions and have the Android app installed?

-4. How many users from each country have not logged in since the last 100 days, and how many of them have a profile picture?
+4. Which 10 countries have the most users who haven't logged in for at least 100 days and how many of these inactive users have profile pictures?

-5. What is the average number of products bought by male and female users for each country?
+5. What are the top 10 highest average numbers of products bought by users?
+Show the country, gender and average number of products for each.
 ## Insights

 1.France, USA, and UK lead with the highest combined number of buyers and sellers on the ecommerce platform.